EternalCodeTeam/EternalCombat/README.md

 ### Information

+## EternalCombat requires PacketEvents plugin to work.
+You can download it from [here](https://modrinth.com/plugin/packetevents)

 EternalCombat 2.0 has been tested on Minecraft versions **1.17.1 to 1.21.5**, but it should work seamlessly on most other versions too.
 If you run into any compatibility issues, please let us know in